• Skip to primary navigation

 About Guanacaste Airport

-This airport is not as busy as the Juan Santamaría International Airport (SJO) in San Jose but it is a full airport with a duty free store, car rentals, souvenir shops and some food.
-It’s a small airport and waiting times are not super long because of this.
+This airport is not as busy as the Juan Santamaría International Airport (SJO) in San Jose but it is a full airport with duty free stores, car rentals, pet relief area, souvenir shops, one airport lounge and food.
+They curretnyl have 10 gates and are slowly expanding to add more services.

 Local airlines such as Sansa fly into Guanacaste Airport and their check in is inside the same terminal as the international terminals.
 You can read more about taking local flights in Costa Rica here.